Micdejc/cutcaptcha/README.md

   <img src="assets/GUI2.png" width="45%" />
 </p>

-# CUTCAPTCHASOLVER
+# Automatic Bypassing of cutCAPTCHA Using Canny Edge detection and Template Matching

 ## Overview
-**CUTCAPTCHASOLVER** is a research prototype that implements an automated solver for cutCAPTCHA challenges.
+This repository contains a research prototype developed at the University of the West of England (UWE), UK, in 2022.
+It implements a lightweight automated solver for CutCAPTCHA challenges without using machine learning or artificial intelligence.

 For background information and a public demonstration of cutCAPTCHA, refer to:
 https://filecrypt.cc/Contact.html